CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Experiments

 \subsection{Comparisons on Motion Generation Task}

-\paragraph{Baselines.} We compare with state-of-the-art T2M methods, including diffusion-based MDM \cite{tevet2022mdm} and autoregressive MotionGPT \cite{jiang2023motiongpt}, Momask \cite{guo2024momask}, and Go-to-Zero \cite{fan2025gotozero}.
-Additionally, since no method perfectly matching with our setting is available currently, we build and compare with a naive yet meaningful baseline Wan2.2-I2V-5B+CameraHMR~\cite{wan2025wan,patel2025camerahmr} that first generates human video from a starting image and a text prompt, and then captures the 3D motion of the person in that generated video.
+\paragraph{\bf Baselines.} We compare with SoTA T2M methods, including diffusion-based MDM~\cite{tevet2022mdm} and autoregressive MotionGPT~\cite{jiang2023motiongpt}, Momask~\cite{guo2024momask}, and Go-to-Zero~\cite{fan2025gotozero}.
+Additionally, since we explore a new task of co-generating 3D human motions and videos from text prompts together with an input image, there does not exist a T2M baseline that perfectly matches our setting currently.
+Therefore, we build and compare with a simple yet meaningful baseline Wan2.2-I2V-5B+CameraHMR~\cite{wan2025wan,patel2025camerahmr} that first generates human video from a starting image and a text prompt, and then captures the 3D motion of the person in that generated video.
 It is noteworthy that we sample test sequences from Motion-X++~\cite{lin2023motionx} on our own since no official train/test split is provided, which might be included in the training set of Go-to-Zero~\cite{fan2025gotozero}.

-\paragraph{Results.} As presented in Fig.~\ref{fig:mogen_comp}, CoMoVi generates 3D human motions with high prompt fidelity and dynamic smoothness, while baselines often produce jittery motions, unrelated contents, and implausible body movements.
-Quantitative evaluations in Tab.~\ref{tab:mogen} also validates that our co-generative framework outperforms state-of-the-art T2M models on testing set of CoMoVi Dataset, and also generalizes well, achieving comparable performance on unseen MotionX++ dataset~\cite{lin2023motionx} to Go-to-Zero~\cite{fan2025gotozero}.
+\paragraph{\bf Results.} As presented in Fig.~\ref{fig:mogen_comp}, CoMoVi generates 3D human motions with high prompt fidelity and dynamic smoothness, while baselines often produce jittery motions, unrelated contents, and implausible body movements.
+Quantitative evaluations in Tab.~\ref{tab:mogen} also validate that our co-generative framework outperforms SoTA T2M models on the testing set of CoMoVi-Dataset, and also generalizes well, achieving comparable performance on the unseen MotionX++ dataset~\cite{lin2023motionx} to Go-to-Zero~\cite{fan2025gotozero}.
+According to the results of Wan+CameraHMR~\cite{wan2025wan,patel2025camerahmr}, incorporating additional reference images helps achieve promising performance by providing structural cues.
+Advancing more, our co-generative framework effectively couples motion and video modalities, enabling them to mutually guide one another during the denoising process, leading to further improvements in both generated motion and video.

+\paragraph{\bf Extending to World-Centric Motion Generation.} As shown in Fig.~\ref{fig:worldspace}, despite that CoMoVi generates in-place motion, it can be easily extended to world space via a kinematic post-processing.
+Details are provided in the supplementary materials.